-This requirement is achieved by security feature.
+This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
 The TOE makes a reset or FIQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
-These functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack.
+So these functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack.

-SFR4: FDP\ACC.1: Subset access control
+SFR4: FDP ACC.1: Subset access control